 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.

-The 2026 Tribeca Festival opens June 3 with 118 feature films, 87 shorts, and somewhere in the neighborhood of a thousand things that could have gone wrong along the way.
+The 2026 Tribeca Festival opened June 3 with 118 feature films, 87 shorts, and somewhere in the neighborhood of a thousand things that could have gone wrong along the way.

 Crew deals that took weeks to close.
 Payroll that had to go out on Friday even when the location fell through on Thursday.
 Deal memos for actors who came aboard two weeks before the shoot.
 This is what it actually takes to make a film.
 It's the part that doesn't make it into the press notes.
 It's the part we know best.

-This year, six productions that used Wrapbook are premiering at Tribeca.
-They span five sections of the festival's milestone 25th anniversary edition—from an HBO documentary by one of music's great polymaths to three films competing for the top narrative prize to a debut feature by a director who also wrote the script and stars in it.
+This year, multiple productions that used Wrapbook premiered at Tribeca.
+They span five sections of the festival's milestone 25th anniversary edition—from three films competing for the top narrative prize to a debut feature by a director who also wrote the script and stars in it.
 Here's a look at each one.

 Directed by Rob Rice and produced by Megan Pickrell for Full Spectrum Features, Ponderosa enters the U.S. Narrative Competition alongside two other Wrapbook-supported films.
 A cast of Jack Dylan Grazer, Alexis Bledel, and Bill Camp doesn't happen unless the script earned it.